Boundary value problems and Hardy spaces for elliptic systems with block structure

-\begin{proof} In view of Proposition~\ref{prop: solvability fractional} it remains to add the interior of the triangle $ORX$ and the open segment $\cl{OR}$.
-Our starting point is that the problems corresponding to the open segment $\cl{OX}$ are compatibly solvable by Proposition~\ref{prop: BMO-Besov-dir} and the good solution has all the properties listed in Theorem~\ref{thm: Holder-dir}.
+\begin{proof} As before, it suffices to construct the compatible solution operator.
+In view of Proposition~\ref{prop: solvability fractional} it remains to consider points in the interior of the triangle $ORX$ and on the open segment $\cl{OR}$.
+Our starting point is that by Proposition~\ref{prop: BMO-Besov-dir} there is a compatible solution operator for the problems corresponding to the open segment $\cl{OX}$ and that the constructed solution has all the properties listed in Theorem~\ref{thm: Holder-dir}.